guidoism/escape/inspiration/jonesforth.md

         The issue is what happens next.
 Obviously what we _don't_ want to happen is that we read "`;`" and compile it and go on compiling everything afterwards.

-        At this point, FORTH uses a trick.
+        At this point, Forth uses a trick.
 Remember the length byte in the dictionary definition isn't just a plain length byte, but can also contain flags.
 One flag is called the `IMMEDIATE` flag (F_IMMED in this code).
 If a word in the dictionary is flagged as `IMMEDIATE` then the interpreter runs it immediately _even if it's in compile mode_.